-The colors of the soccer field are shown in Figure 5.
+The colors of the soccer field are shown in Figure 4.
 All items on the RoboCup field are color-coded:

 - The field (carpet) itself is green.

 - The lines on the field are white.

 - The red team defends the yellow goal.

 - The blue team defends the sky-blue goal.

-- Cylindrical beacons (cf. Figure 3) are placed on the edge of the field on the half-way line.
-Part C is always white.
-When looking from the yellow goal toward the sky-blue goal, part B of the beacon on the right is sky-blue and part A is yellow.
-The beacon on the left is the opposite, that is part B is yellow and part A is sky-blue.
-These can be seen in Figure 5

-- Goals (cf. Figure 4).
-The posts, top cross bar and the inner surface of the rear portion of the goal are either yellow or sky-blue.
-The external surface of the rear portion of the goal is white.
+- Goals (cf. Figure 3).
+The posts and top cross bar are either yellow or sky-blue.
+The support triangles on back of the posts and the net are white.

-Figure 4: Appearance of the yellow goal.
-Notice that the external surface of the rear portion of the goal is white.
+Figure 3: Appearance of the yellow goal.
+Notice that the support triangles are white